-Tuition for each MWI term is due on the same date as its corresponding online term.
-For example, MWI Term I tuition is due with online term A. Term II tuition is due with online term B. Students who register for an MWI class after the payment deadline must make immediate payment upon enrollment.
+Tuition for each MWI term is due one week prior to the beginning of the MWI term.
+Students who register for an MWI class after the payment deadline must make immediate payment upon enrollment.

 Doctoral Programs

 Doctoral students are billed twice annually for their program tuition and fees.
 Tuition and fees are due by August 1 for the fall semester and February 1 for the spring semester.
 New doctoral students are initially billed for the semester in which their first seminar occurs.
 Tuition and fees are billed and are due each semester thereafter whether or not a student is enrolled in a seminar during that semester.
 New doctoral students who enroll and are billed after the due date for a given semester must make full payment or payment arrangements within 30 days of the date they are billed to avoid late fees and account holds.